adap/flower/doc/source/how-to-run-flower-using-docker.rst

 a directory where you want to save the file on your host system and a name for the database file.
 By default, the SuperLink container runs with a non-root user called ``app`` with the user ID ``49999``.
 It is recommended to create new directory and change the user ID of the directory to ``49999`` to ensure the mounted directory has the proper permissions.
+If you later want to delete the directory, you can change the user ID back to the current user ID by running ``sudo chown -R $USER:$(id -gn) state``.

 In the example below, we create a new directory, change the user ID and tell Docker via the flag ``--volume`` to mount the local ``state`` directory into the ``/app/state`` directory of the